-The FaceTime.”
-Thanks to some technical jiggering of the iPhone OS, excuse us, iOS 4, the iPhone 4 and all future Apple phones with front-facing cameras will allow you to get in touch with your friends and family on a more personal level.‘s front-facing camera isn’t just hanging out to help you take self-portrait pics, it’s hanging out to help you do some good ole fashioned 2-way video calling – Apple calls it “
+The iPhone 4’s front-facing camera isn’t just hanging out to help you take self-portrait pics, it’s hanging out to help you do some good ole fashioned 2-way video calling – Apple calls it “FaceTime.”
+Thanks to some technical jiggering of the iPhone OS, excuse us, iOS 4, the iPhone 4 and all future Apple phones with front-facing cameras will allow you to get in touch with your friends and family on a more personal level.

-Video calling has been around for a while (and made more famous recently on the HTC ), but it took Apple’s attention to intuitive usability and “just worksness” to potentially take 2-way vid calls to a new level.
+Video calling has been around for a while (and made more famous recently on the Sprint HTC EVO 4G), but it took Apple’s attention to intuitive usability and “just worksness” to potentially take 2-way vid calls to a new level.
 The “FaceTime” feature (face-time, get it?) is as easy to use as making a phone call.
 If you happen to be calling a friend with an iPhone 4, you’ll be given the option to switch the call into video-call mode at the tap of a finger.
 Literally.
 Just one tap.